Canon 7D II vs Fujifilm X-T2

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the 7D Mark II and the X-T2 have been discontinued, but can regularly be found used on ebay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D II and the Fujifilm X-T2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.